Protein Rice Krispies

 Notes

 TO FREEZE.
-Freeze these bars in an airtight container for up to 2 months.
+Freeze these bars in a freezer bag for up to 2 months.
 Place parchment paper in between the layers to prevent the bars from sticking to each other.
 Allow the bars to soften in the fridge or at room temperature before serving.

 Nutrition